Contact Guidance Helsenorge

 Contact Guidance Helsenorge if you are not sure whether you are entitled to a European Health Insurance Card or coverage for healthcare services abroad:

-The European Health Insurance Card cannot be used outside the EEA or Switzerland.
+The European Health Insurance Card cannot be used outside the EU/EEA, Switzerland or the United Kingdom.

-As a general rule, the Norwegian National Insurance Scheme does not cover expenses for healthcare services during tourist trips outside the EEA or Switzerland.
+As a general rule, the Norwegian National Insurance Scheme does not cover expenses for healthcare services during tourist trips outside the EU/EEA, Switzerland or the UK.
 You should therefore purchase travel insurance for such trips.

 Helfo recommends that you take out travel insurance, in addition to having the European Health Insurance Card.